toriep/superhero/docs/front-end.md

 ### Bonus
 1. Implement `DELETE` RESTful endpoint.
-2. Currently, there are duplicated super heros returned for `GET` endpoint.
+2. Currently, there are duplicated super heros returned from `GET` endpoint.
 Combine them to reduce the response payload size.
 Be sure this new format will work with the front-end.
 For example:

 ```
   {